cdanielcadena/tanagR/README.md

 ## Introduction

-Sexual selection and natural selection have produced the most beautiful color palettes over millions of years of evolution in the plumage of tanagers - why reinvent the (color) wheel?
-We introduce `tanagR`, an R package to generate color palettes for graphs inspired by the plumage of tanagers.
+Sexual selection and natural selection have produced the most beautiful color palettes over millions of years of evolution in the plumage of birds - why reinvent the (color) wheel? `tanagR` is an R package to generate color palettes for graphs inspired by the plumage of passerine birds in the tanager family (Thraupidae).

 ![](images_gh/tanagR.jpeg)